Hyundai Ioniq 5 Review & Prices

 The design of the centre console means that there is a lot of room around the footwells and, because it can be slid forwards and backwards, it means that either of the front occupants can slide over to get out of the car on the opposite side if you end up parked in a tight spot.
 It doesn’t add much more in the way of storage, but it does add to the general feeling of space in the cabin.

-As a result, it’s generally pretty easy to get comfortable behind the wheel.
-Our one gripe is that the steering column could do with a bit more in the way of reach adjustment, if only so you could set your seat slightly further back from the pedals.
+It’s generally pretty easy to get comfortable behind the wheel.
+The one gripe is that the steering column could do with a bit more in the way of reach adjustment, if only so you could set your seat slightly further back from the pedals.
 Hardly a deal-breaker, though.

 Space in the back seats